lexuantien/eevee-content/README.md

 };
 ```

-- In root project, use `yarn create-post`, fill require content in command line
+- Use `yarn create-post` to create post, fill require content in command line
 - Navigate to `content/{postType}/{title}` and start writting
 - If done:
   + `git add .`